PHYSICAL, HEALTH, AND EMERGENCY FORMS

-Student-Athletes must be registered on line with: registermyathlete.com - this must be done for each sport that you are wishing to participate in for the upcoming school year. .
+Student-Athletes must be registered on line with: registermyathlete.com - this must be done for each sport that you are wishing to participate in for every school year.

-Student-Athletes must have a mid traumatic brain injury concussion form on file (Brainbook) if you are transferring in from another school, you must bring a copy of your Brainbook certificate or must re-take the test.
+Student-Athletes must have a mid traumatic brain injury concussion form on file (Brainbook).
+If transferring in from another school, you must bring a copy of your Brainbook certificate or must re-take the test.
 The course can be found at https://aiaacademy.org.

-All of the above mentioned forms can be picked up, as a packet, at Mrs. Koch's desk in the Adminstration (Athletic) Office on the Dobson campus .
+All of the above mentioned forms can be picked up, as a packet, at Mrs. Ginty's desk in the Adminstration (Athletic) Office on the Dobson campus .
 The forms may also be downloaded from the Mesa Public Schools District Athletic website: www.mesasports.org.
-On the left are the links for each form:
+On the left are the links for each form.

 Student-Athletes must live within the school attendance area.
 If the student-athlete does not live in the attendance area, they must have an approved open enrollment form on file and meet additional requirements set forth by the Arizona Interscholastic Association.